When I was a child, my mom told me I shouldn’t eat too much coriander because she thought it was harmful to the brain.

 But recent studies have shown that coriander can protect the brain (sorry, mom).
 Not only that, but cilantro can also protect your heart, skin, and gut health.

 To get all the benefits of this herb, you must consume it fresh.
 And the best way of achieving that is by growing coriander at home.

-Growing Conditions of Potted Coriander
+Growing Conditions Of Potted Coriander

 Coriander can tolerate many soils, but it grows best in a fast-draining growing medium.